MRC-Epid-it24/intake24/apps/docs/docs/overview/README.md

 ## Database

-Built on PostgreSQL, there are two databases: `intake24_system` and `intake24_foods`, storing the system data (users, recalls, surveys, schemes) and food lists respectively.
+Built on PostgreSQL, there are two databases: `system` and `foods`, storing the system data (users, recalls, surveys, schemes) and food lists respectively.

+## CLI

+Command line tool with various useful commands / scripts.